umasubra/office-js-docs-1/Contributing.md

 The files in `C:\Users\<yourusername>\<repo name>` are a working copy of the new branch that you created in your local repository.
 Changing anything in this folder doesn't affect the local repository until you commit a change.
 To commit a change to the local repository, type the following commands in GitBash:

     git add .
-    git commit -v -a -m "<Describe the changes made in this commit>"

 The `add` command adds your changes to a staging area in preparation for committing them to the repository.
 The period after the `add` command specifies that you want to stage all of the files that you added or modified, checking subfolders recursively.
 (If you don't want to commit all of the changes, you can add specific files.
 You can also undo a commit.
 For help, type `git add -help` or `git status`.)